awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Book of Mormon/01 1 Nephi/1nephi.14.md

 ## 28.
 And behold, I, Nephi, am forbidden that I should write the remainder of the things which I saw and heard; wherefore the things which I have written sufficeth me; and I have written but a small part of the things which I saw.
 ## 29.
 And I bear record that I saw the things which my father saw, and the angel of the Lord did make them known unto me.
-[So, Lehi saw all of the things pertaining to the end of the world, also?]
 ## 30.
 And now I make an end of speaking concerning the things which I saw while I was carried away in the spirit; and if all the things which I saw are not written, the things which I have written are true.
 And thus it is.
 Amen.